 For a copy of this year's calendar, please click here.

-Temple Emunah's Religious School Curriculum is organized around five strands: Torah (including Books of the Prophets and Jewish Text), T'fillah (prayer), and Ivrit (Hebrew), Israel, Jewish Holidays and Life and Klal Yisrael (Jewish People/Jewish History).
+Temple Emunah's Religious School Curriculum is organized around five strands: (1) Torah (including The Books of Genesis and Exodus, the Early Prophets and Jewish Text), (2) T'fillah (prayer) and Ivrit (Hebrew), (3) Israel (The Land of, The State of, The People of), (4) Jewish Holidays and Life and (5) Klal Yisrael (Jewish Peoplehood/Jewish History).
 In every grade, these strands emerge in varying degrees of emphasis throughout the year.
 They reflect the learning goals, values and behaviors that are prized by our community and serve as the basis for each student's journey toward Jewish literacy.

-In Gan (kindergarten), using Torah Alive!, children learn central Torah stories.
-They learn the major symbols for the Jewish holidays.
-They also learn the letters of the Alef Bet and play Israeli games.
+In Gan (kindergarten), children learn the major symbols for the Jewish holidays and Israel.
+They learn the letters of the Alef Bet and play Israeli games.

 Children in Kitah Alef (1st grade) continue learning the Alef Bet.
 They learn to write the letters and distinguish them from one another.
-They learn more about the Jewish holidays and Israel.
-And they continue learning central Torah stories.
+They learn more about the Jewish holidays.
+They learn about the geography and climate of Israel.

-In Kitah Dalet (4th grade) student devote their year to Shemot (Exodus), exploring the main narratives of the book.
-They learn about the Passover Seder, familiarizing themselves with the contents of the Haggadah and learning the tunes to many of the songs and prayers.
+In Kitah Dalet (4th grade) students devote their year to an exploration of the main narratives of the to Shemot (Exodus).
+They learn about the Passover Seder, familiarizing themselves with the contents of the Haggadah, learning the tunes to many of the songs and prayers.
 Their Hebrew is devoted to learning these songs and prayers, including sections of Hallel and Birkat HaMazon.
+Students learn about the Jewish calendar and celebrate Rosh Hodesh, monthly.
+They learn the “exodus” stories of Jewish communities around the world to the State of Israel.

-Children in Kitah Hey (5th grade) students learn the Torah and Haftarah services.
-They also study books of the Prophets.
+Children in Kitah Hey (5th grade) learn the Torah and Haftarah services.
+They also study narratives of the Prophets, Judges and Kings.
 They learn about tefllin and with their parents "build their own".
+The study the declaration of Independence of The State of Israel and Hatikva and explore how The State of Israel is meeting its goal of being a country “based on freedom, justice and peace as envisaged by the prophets of Israel”.

 In Kitah Vav (6th grade) children participate in our Beit Sefer Ilanot partnership.
 We are fortunate to be part of CJP's Boston-Haifa Partnership's School-to-School project.
-Our students, together with those of Beit Sefer Ilanot's Kitah Vav, explore issues of Jewish Peoplehood and our relationship to one another.
-They also learn Jewish history from Ancient Israel through the mid-1800s.
+Students, together with those of Beit Sefer Ilanot's Kitah Vav, explore issues of Jewish Peoplehood and our relationship to one another.
+They examine the challenges of establishing a “Shared Society” of Jews and Arabs in Israel using Haifa and its environs as their point of reference.
+They learn Jewish history from Ancient Israel through the mid-1800s.
 They learn sections of both the Shaharit and Musaf Services.
-Towrad the end of the year, along with the students of Kitah Hey, they lead a Shabbat Morning Service.
+Toward the end of the year, along with the students of Kitah Hey, they lead a Shabbat Morning Service.

 The first half the Kitah Zayin (7th grade) year engages parents in their children's learning on Sunday mornings.
-Together, seventh graders and their parents take part in a special thirteen session program facilitated by Rabbis Lerner and Fel.
-The program includes a participatory weekly learner’s service, time for breakfast and schmoozing and a one hour class, The Rhythms of Jewish Living: Texts and Traditions of our People.
+Together, seventh graders and their parents take part in a special thirteen-session program facilitated by Rabbis Lerner and Fel.
+The program includes a participatory weekly learner’s service, time for breakfast and schmoozing and a one-hour class, The Rhythms of Jewish Living: Texts and Traditions of our People.
 Parents and children look to the classical texts of our tradition and see what they can teach us about our history, our rituals, and building a personal sense of spirituality.
 In the second half of the year on Sunday mornings, seventh graders continue gathering for Shaharit services with Rabbi Lerner.
 Following services, students examine the questions: What does Judaism mean to me? and Why be Jewish?
 They hear personal accounts from our congregants and their families of their journeys to the United States, relating them to what they are learning on Wednesday evenings.
-Our Wednesday evening program, which runs 6:00-8:15pm, starts with dinner as part of our Yom Dalet (Wednesday) program, YAD, and is followed by classes, which are taught be Rabbi Fel, Scott McCauslin and Me'ir Sherer.
-In class, students learn about the Jewish response to emancipation, nationalism and the enlightenment throughout Europe: World Jewish History in the nineteenth and twentieth centuries.
-This includes: emigration from Europe to North and South America and Palestine, the establishment of the State of Israel, antisemitism and the Holocaust, Jewish life in North Africa and Arab countries in response to the establishment of the State of Israel, and the establishment of the Conservative, Reform and Reconstructionist movements.
+Our Wednesday evening program, which runs 6:00-8:15pm, starts with dinner as part of our Yom Dalet (Wednesday) program, YAD, and is followed by class.
+Students learn about the Jewish response to emancipation, nationalism and the enlightenment throughout Europe: World Jewish History in the nineteenth and twentieth centuries.
+This includes: emigration from Europe to North and South America and Palestine, the establishment of the State of Israel, anti-Semitism and the Holocaust, Jewish life in North Africa and Arab countries in response to the establishment of the State of Israel, and the establishment of the Conservative, Reform and Reconstructionist movements.
 Students also learn about Jewish life cycle events.

 Temple Emunah's Religious School is guided by an active School Committee.
 Current co-Chairs are Norma Gaffin and Allison Page.
 The school is governed by the synagogue Board of Trustees.